 These are the immune cells which activate in last stage inflammation.
 Hence, Allergies, parasitic infection, asthma, skin diseases like ulcerate colitis, eczema etc. Also, aspirin sensitivity is the major causes of its increased levels.
 Elevated cortisol may be the major cause of its lower levels.

 These are basically white blood cells which turn into macrophages and leave the circulation.
 It may increase due to collagen problems, inflammation, recovery after a trauma, and ulcerative colitis.

 These are white blood cells related to hypersensitivity and inflammation.
 It may increase due to allergies, inflammation, hypothyroidism and hemolytic anemia.

-- For Complete Blood Count, the blood sample is assessing in a laboratory.
-There are several automatic machines which conduct the analysis of complete blood count regularly and reliably.
+- For a Complete Blood Count, the blood sample is assessed in our partner laboratory.
+There are several automated machines which conduct the analysis of your blood sample with precision and reliably.

-- A small sample of your blood is collected from your body and is poured into the machine.
+- A small sample of your blood is collected from your body and is extracted into the machine.

 - The values of components are determined and display within a few minutes.
-Later on, the technicians print these out for review.
-It is also known as differential and automatic cell count.
+Later on, the technicians will do QA for review.

-- Earlier, a small sample of the blood was collected and placed on a glass slide for visual tests on a microscope to analyze such data.
+- In the past, a small sample of the blood was collected and placed on a glass slide for visual tests on a microscope to analyze such data.
 A doctor or a well-trained lab technician was responsible for this test.